nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/django_bootstrap_templates.md

 # Django Part 2: Bootstrap Templates

+*This post uses material from Part 1 to 3 of Corey Schafer's Django tutorial.
+I'll only write about Part 3, since Part 1 and 2 are on setting up a Django project which I've covered that in my previous post.*

-In this post, I document how to use Django templates to make Django look nicer than just plain HTML.
+In this post, I document how to use Bootstrap templates to make Django look nicer than just plain HTML.

 **Go from this to that**

 ![](/img/corey_django/before_after_templates.png)

-*I realised the text on right image is a bit small, but I already edited the web-app since and I don't really want to rollback my repo*
+*(I realise the text on right image is a bit small, but I already edited the web-app since I took the screenshot and I don't really want to rollback my repo.)*

-This post uses material from Part 1 to 3 of Corey Schafer's Django tutorial.
-I'll be picking off at Part 3, since Part 1 and 2 are on setting up a Django project which I've covered that in my previous post.

-## Creating templates
-For each app, Django will look for a templates subdirectory within each Django app by default.

-Step 1: Create a folder directory for your app's `template.html` file.
+## Creating a template for your app: `template.html`
+These are the steps to create a folder to store your app's templates.
+In this post, when I refer to 'template' file, I mean the HTML file that the view function renders.
+And `blog` is just an app that Corey Schafer used in his tutorial, it can be any app in your Django project.

+**Step 1**: Let's say your template file is called `template.html`, and your app is `blog`.
+Then you'll need a folder structure like this.

-Your app's template will reside in such a directory.
-Usually, you will need to create another subfolder within `blog/templates` named after the app name `blog`.
-It sounds redundant, but it's just part of the Django convention.
+You'll notice is a second `blog` subfolder.
+It sounds redundant, but apparently it's just part of the Django convention.

+`blog` example:
 ```
 django_app
     └── blog